dart-lang/language/accepted/future-releases/static-extension-methods/feature-specification.md

 That is: We do *not* allow implicit tear-off of an extension `call` method in a function typed context.

 This implicit conversion would come at a readability cost.
 A type like `int` is well known as being non-callable, and an implicit `.call` tear-off would have no visible syntax at the tear-off point to inform the reader what is going on.
 For implicit `call` invocations, the *arguments* are visible to a reader, but for implicit coercion to a function, there is no visible syntax at all.

+## Migration and Breaking Changes

+Introduction of static extension methods is a non-breaking change to the language.
+No existing correct programs will change behavior.

+### Breaking Changes for Extension Methods

+Introducing a new extension to an existing library has the same problems as adding any other top-level name: A potential naming conflict.
+It may also change the behavior of existing extension member invocations if it causes an extension resolution conflict, and it wins by being more specific than the currently used extension.
+Barring an extension member conflict, adding an extension will not change the behavior of any code that isn't already a compile-time error.
+The choice of making interface instance members take precedence over extension methods ensures this.

+Adding an instance member to a class may now change behavior of code relying on extension methods.
+Adding instance members to interfaces is already breaking in case someone implements the interface.
+With extension methods, it may be breaking even for classes that are never implemented.

+### Migration

+The static extension methods feature will be released after the language versioning feature.

+As such, enabling extensions methods will require upgrading the library's language level to the version where extension methods are released.
+Since the language change is non-breaking, libraries should be able to simply upgrade their SDK dependency to the newer version and all existing code should keep working.

+A library which is at a language versions prior to the release of static extension methods will not be able to use extension members:

+- It cannot declare an extension.
+- it cannot refer to an imported extension.
+- It cannot invoke an imported extension member.
+- It *can* re-export an extension from another library.

+A library which has not enabled static extension members cannot use the new syntax.
+It also cannot use the *override* syntax (`MyExt(o).member()`) even though it is grammatically valid as a function or constructor invocation.
+The extension is neither a class nor a function.

+If such a library imports an extension declaration, say `MyExt`, then any reference to that imported name is a compile-time error, the same way as accessing a name-conflicting import.
+The imported declaration is still there, and can cause naming conflicts, but attempting to use it is disallowed.

+Invocations which would otherwise check for extension members, do not.
+It is as if there are no extensions in scope, even if some were imported.

+The library can export any other library, and will do so blindly without needing to understand the exported declarations.
+The exporting library can still cause a naming conflict if it exports something else with the same name as an exported extension.

+*This is not the only possible option.
+It might be possible to enable use of extensions in libraries which cannot declare them.
+However, it would be only half a feature without the syntax for extension member override, and enabling that syntax would also be inconsistent.
+As such, the simplest and safest approach is to _disable_ extensions completely in legacy libraries.
+The cost of enabling extensions is trivial since it will merely be a matter of increasing the library SDK requirement.
+There is no migration needed for a non-breaking change.*

+## Interaction With Potential Future Features

+### Non-Null by Default

+The interaction with NNBD was discussed above.
+It will be possible to declare extensions on nullable and non-nullable types, and on a nullable type, `this` may be bound to `null`.

+### Sealed Classes

+If we introduce sealed classes, we may want to consider whether to allow extensions on sealed classes, since adding members even to a sealed class could still be a breaking change.

+One of the reasons for having sealed classes is that it ensures the author can add to the interface without breaking code.
+If adding a member changes the meaning of code which currently calls an extension member, that reason is eliminated.

+Since it's possible to add extensions on superclass (including `Object`), it would not be sufficient to disallow *declaring* extensions on a sealed class, you would have to disallow *invoking* an extension on a sealed class, at least without an explicit override (which would also prevent breaking if a similarly named instance member is added).

+### Extension Types

+Extension types are very similar to extension methods, and may share a large part of both syntax and semantics.
+The chosen syntax and behavior of extension methods is not expected to conflict with extension types.

 ## Summary